 This refers to a group of diseases that cause airflow blockage and breathing-related problems.
 It involves conditions like emphysema, chronic bronchitis, and, in some cases, asthma.

 This is an infection that involves inflammation of the air sacs in the lungs, causing them to fill with fluid.
-Symptoms consist of cough, fever, chest pain, shortness of breath, and fatigue.
+Main types include bacterial pneumonia, viral pneumonia, and mycoplasma pneumonia.
+Common symptoms of pneumonia consist of cough, fever, chest pain, shortness of breath, and fatigue.

 What’s the treatment for respiratory problems?

-The type of treatment you require is determined by how severe the condition is, how quickly it progresses, and if other health issues are involved.
+The type of treatment you require is determined by how severe the condition is, how quickly it progresses, and what the status of your overall health is.

 If you go to the doctor, you may be given the following tests:

 Possible treatment options include:

 Respiratory diseases are extremely widespread in the United States alone, with over 40 million of which are people with COPD and asthma.
 However, COVID-19 increased that number as several people experienced severe respiratory problems like pneumonia, but to an extent that it may require a ventilator.
 Respiratory therapists have worked tirelessly to make breathing easier for patients.